 - If you are eligible for a vaccine, 3rd dose or booster and you already have an appointment scheduled with a Vanderbilt primary care provider, you may ask to get the vaccine at that appointment.

-- Teens and adolescents younger than 18 must be with a parent or guardian, who can get their vaccine at the same time.
+- Teens and adolescents younger than 18 must be with a parent or guardian.

 - We'll bill your insurance for a fee to help cover costs of giving you the shot.
 But you won't get a bill, even if you don't have insurance.